 New Orleans, Louisiana. |

-For those few that have not heard of Arnaud's, it offers the quintessential New Orleans fine dining experience featuring a French and Creole menu.
+For those few who have not heard of Arnaud's, it offers the quintessential New Orleans fine dining experience featuring a French and Creole menu.
 They offer several signature dishes and are renowned for their table-side presentations.
-We were having Bananas Foster prepared for us and the table behind us was having Café Brûlot.
+We were having Bananas Foster prepared for us, and the table behind us was having Café Brûlot.
 Preparing Cafe Brûlot table-side is an event unto itself.
-Steaming hot strong coffee, lemon strips, cloves, peel of one orange in one intact strip, etc. All are prepared with the finest silver service and of course, the lights are lowered for the flaming finale.
-The server drizzles flaming brandy into the coffee bowl by way of the long, spiral, orange peel.
+Steaming hot strong coffee, lemon strips, cloves, peel of one orange in one intact strip, etc. All are prepared with the finest silver service, and of course, the lights are lowered for the flaming finale.
+The server drizzles flaming brandy into the coffee bowl by way of the long, spiral orange peel.

 |